 “The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," says Chris Mathe, division director for Robert Half Technology in Minneapolis.

-Use our Salary Calculator to adjust a database administrator salary for your city.
+Use the latest Robert Half Salary Guide to adjust a database administrator salary for your city.

 Database administrator job description and education

 Want to know what it takes to have a database administrator career?
 Here are the essential degrees and qualifications required:

 - A strong technical foundation in database structure, system configuration, installation and practice.